 Use Short Term Goals to Achieve Long Term Goals

-Setting goals — whether short term or long term — helps me focus my investments of time, effort, and money.
-I hope that reaching specific goals, like writing a first book and publishing a generous number of articles, will give me the direction I need to continue growing professionally.
+Setting goals — whether short-term or long-term — helps me focus my investments of time, effort, and money.
+I hope that reaching specific goals, like writing the first book and publishing a generous number of articles, will give me the direction I need to continue growing professionally.
 As Seth Godin wrote in his blog, “Nobody, even once, pops to the top.”
 Polishing and developing talent takes time.

 Short-term goals can be helpful if I know what I want to do this year, but am unsure of what I want to do (or can do) in 10, 20, or 30 years.
 In addition, the foundation of skills and knowledge gained from short-term efforts can be stepping stones for pursuing larger and loftier ambitions.

 What are your short-term goals?

 One response to “How Short Term Goals Help Me Reach Long Term Goals”

 Love the perspective that short term goals can reveal weaknesses.
 I had not considered that.